 - Toss everything together in a large mixing bowl, and done!

-It’s a classic potato salad, with chickpeas for heartiness, to enjoy for years to come!
+It’s an easy, creamy potato salad with fresh dill and chickpeas to enjoy for years to come!

 - Healthy Baked Beans

 If you try this potato salad recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print